simonklee/clean_form/readme.md

 a consistent look among the fields, and the elements that receive input should look native on all platforms.

-# Set up
+# Setup

-1. Copy `clean_form.less` to your CSS directory.
+1. Copy `clean_form.less` to your website directory.

-2. Modify `clean_form.less` by creating one or more form classes.
-There is already a `clean_form_test` class that you can modify.

-3. `lessc clean_form.less clean_form.css`.
+2. Define form classes in a separate `less`-file.
+You can define these classes in `clean_form.less`, but keeping them in a separate file makes upgrades of clean_form a whole lot easier.

+   `<form class="foo">` uses the default settings.

+        form.foo {
+            .clean_form;
+        }

+   `<form class="bar">` uses the default settings, but they are passed as arguments to `.clean_form`.
+Copy and paste the code below if you want to customize your form.

+        form.bar {
+            .clean_form(
+                512px,      // form width
+                256px,      // left side of form width 256px,      // right side of form width
+                #dfdfdf,    // field border-color
+                1px,        // field border-size
+                24px,       // field height
+                24px,       // field margin-bottom
+                96px,       // multiple select height
+                192px);     // textarea height
+        }

+   `<form class="baz">` uses the default settings, except for the widths.

+        form.baz {
+            .clean_form(
+                1024px,     // form width
+                512px,      // left side of form width 512px);     // right side of form width }

+3. Compile your `less`-file.

-4. Modify the structure of your HTML forms so that they match the one in `clean_form_test.html`.
+4. Modify the structure of your HTML forms so that they match the one in `test.html`.
 Add the class attribute to the form elements with the class names that you’ve defined.

-5. Add `<link rel="stylesheet" href="clean_form.css">` to the `head` of your HTML file.

-6. You probably also want to set the typography for all the form elements.
+5. You probably also want to set the typography for all the form elements.

         body, input, select, textarea {
             font: 16px/1.5 sans-serif;
         }

-7. Refresh.

 ## License